zhongxingyu/testinfo/readme.md

 ## Tool for Exposing Optimization Bugs

 To demonstrate the value of our characteristic study, we develop a testing tool based on our finding about the manifestation of query optimization bug.
+The tool is implemented on top of **GDSmith** (https://github.com/ddaa2000/GDsmith), and uses our findings to guide the generation of tests that can effecitively expose query optimization bugs.
+Our re-implementation consists of around 10K new non-comment lines of Java code,

 # GSlicer